Faculty Research Seminars

 New Humanities Center and Global Engagement Seminar Collaboration

-For the 2014-15 academic year, the Humanities Center is teaming up with the Mellon-funded Global Engagement Initiative to offer enhanced funding and new opportunities for Seminar participants.
-Please click this link to see our: Call for Proposals.
+For the 2015–16 academic year, the Humanities Center is teaming up with the Mellon-funded Global Engagement Initiative to offer enhanced funding and new opportunities for Seminar participants.
+Please see the 2015–2016 Call for Proposals.

 Faculty of all ranks and staff with a scholarly agenda related to the particular theme are invited to apply.
 Since the theme changes each year, and since preference is given to faculty who have not participated during the past five years, a large number of scholars will eventually be able to participate in a Research Seminar.
 Participants are chosen according to the perceived quality and specificity of their proposed projects, the applicability of their work to the theme of the seminar, and the diversity they might offer in terms of field, approach, age, gender, sex, race or experience.
 Scholars in fields other than the humanities are encouraged to apply.

 Benefits and responsibilities of participating in the Research Seminar